The Key Physics of Ice Premelting: Surface Intermolecular Forces

 In this situation, corresponding to $A(h\to0)=A$, the van der Waals forces are fully dominated by high frequency dipole fluctuations of the electronic degrees of freedom.
 These, in practice, are modeled in computer simulations and most theoretical approaches by a dispersive London term between water molecules at the pair level, which decays as $-C_{vdw}/r^{6}$.
 Such contributions can be summed up in the pair additive approximation of Hamaker,\cite{hamaker37} that has been revisited more recently under the framework of (thermodynamic) density functional theory of wetting films.\cite{schick90,dietrich91,macdowell17} For the special case of surface premelting, the result reduces to:\cite{benet19,luengo22b,baran24b}

 For most substances, the density of the solid phase is larger than that of the liquid phase, and the Hamaker constant is negative.
 In such case, the van der Waals contribution to the interface potential becomes positive, and favors complete surface melting.
 However, a well known anomaly of water is that the density of ice is smaller than that of liquid water.
 This means that the Hamaker constant ruling ice premelting is positive, a fine detail that was already noticed by Nozieres.\cite{nozieres92} The implication is that the van der Waals forces take a negative value, and inhibit the formation of a thick wetting film.
 So, whatever is the behavior of the short range contribution, and whether it adopts minima due to the oscillations of the packing term or not, the contribution of the van der Waals forces is to inhibit the growth of the premelting film.
 As a result of this balance, the interface potential must have a minimum at intermediate distances, leading to a case of incomplete surface melting.
+Further notice that this behavior is generic and arises from the nature of the bulk ice and water phases, so that, to leading order, it does not depend on the nature of the exposed surface plane.